abamakbar07/studio/NEXT_DEVELOPMENT.md

 The following core functionality improvements are central to the project-based architecture.

 *   **A. STO Project Management (Foundation):**
-    *   **Project Creation & Lifecycle:** Super Users can create, name, describe, and manage the lifecycle (e.g., Planning, Active, Counting, Verification, Completed, Archived) of STO Projects.
+    *   **Project Creation & Lifecycle:** Super Users can create, name, describe, and manage the lifecycle (e.g., Planning, Active, Counting, Verification, Completed, Archived) of STO Projects. **[DONE - Initial implementation: Superusers can create projects with name, description, client/department, notes, and update status.
+API and UI in place.]**
-    *   **Project Association:** Ability to associate projects with specific clients, internal departments, or other relevant entities.
+    *   **Project Association:** Ability to associate projects with specific clients, internal departments, or other relevant entities. **[DONE - Basic free-text fields for client and department names implemented.]**
-    *   **Project-Specific Settings:** Define project-specific parameters or configurations if needed.
+    *   **Project-Specific Settings:** Define project-specific parameters or configurations if needed. **[DONE - Basic notes field for settings implemented.]**
     *   **Admin User Assignment to Projects:** Super Users can assign their Admin Users to one or more STO Projects, thereby scoping their access and tasks.
 *   **B. SOH Data Processing & Storage (Per Project):**
     *   SOH data uploads are now **scoped to a specific STO Project**.